actions/stale/README.md

 #### operations-per-run

 _Context:_
-The action will perform some API calls to GitHub to fetch or close issues and pull requests, set or update labels, add comments, delete branches, etc.
+This action performs some API calls to GitHub to fetch or close issues and pull requests, set or update labels, add comments, delete branches, etc.
 These operations are made in a very short period of time - because the action is very fast to run - and can be numerous based on your project action configuration and the quantity of issues and pull requests within it.
 GitHub has a [rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) and if reached will block all of these API calls for one hour (or API calls from other actions using the same user (a.k: the github-token from the [repo-token](#repo-token) option)).
 This option aim to avoid crossing this situation by limiting the number of operations for a single run.